GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Documents/Gun Mods - install times.md

-# Updating gun mods with install times
+# Gun Mods - install times

 Use the `home` key to get to the top.

+# Category's

 - [Vanilla Locations](#vanilla-locations)
 - [Modded locations and new times](#Modded-locations-and-new-times)